xtianus79/cordova-plugin-push-notification/README.md

 ## DESCRIPTION

+### Updated to work with the latest version of Cordova and cordova-ios

 This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to receive push notifications on Amazon Fire OS, Android, iOS, Windows Phone and Windows8 devices.
 * The Amazon Fire OS implementation uses [Amazon's ADM(Amazon Device Messaging) service](https://developer.amazon.com/sdk/adm.html).
 * The Android implementation uses [Google's GCM (Google Cloud Messaging) service](http://developer.android.com/guide/google/gcm/index.html).